- What is the Basque Culinary World Prize?

 - How is the information provided about nominees verified?

 - The BCWP secretariat will validate the information offered in the nominations.
 It will investigate and prepare a detailed report with all the necessary information for the individual evaluation of each candidate, first by the Prize Committee, in which the Top 10 finalists are decided, and then by the Jury.
+The award ceremony will take place in Basque Country during the fourth quarter.

 - How will the winner be evaluated and selected?
 Will the scoring be weighted in favour of some evaluation criteria over others, for example, culinary excellence or social responsibility?
 Do some criteria have more weight than others, for example, culinary excellence or social responsibility?